Aclaris Therapeutics Inc. (ACRS) vs. Its Peers: A Comparison

 ACRS) stock’s latest price update

-Aclaris Therapeutics Inc. (NASDAQ: ACRS)’s stock price has increased by 1.44 compared to its previous closing price of 7.66.
-Despite this, the company has seen a fall of -39.20% in its stock price over the last five trading days.
+Aclaris Therapeutics Inc. (NASDAQ: ACRS)’s stock price has decreased by -1.45 compared to its previous closing price of 8.26.
+Nevertheless, the company has seen a gain of 9.85% in its stock price over the last five trading days.

 ACRS’s Market Performance